b9aurav/agentic-protocol-engine/APE_Technical_Design.md

 The primary objective of the MVP is to move beyond the limitations of simple request repetition toward simulating complex, multi-stage human interaction sequences.
 An example of such complexity is a multi-step login sequence: remote logon via VPN, authentication via a jump server, attempted logon to an application server with an incorrect password, followed by a correct logon, file manipulation, and eventual logoff.3 Traditional load generators cannot reliably handle dynamic responses or adjust subsequent actions based on prior application feedback.

 The requirement for stateful behavior inherently shifts the performance bottleneck from standard Input/Output (I/O) throughput to **cognitive latency**.
 In a stateful simulation, Agent Action A (e.g., attempting a login) must be immediately followed by Agent Decision B (e.g., deciding the next path based on the application's HTTP response code and payload).
-Decision B requires a near real-time inference call to the LLM (Cerebras Llama 4 Scout).
+Decision B requires a near real-time inference call to the LLM (Cerebras llama3.1-8b).
 If this inference latency is high, the total simulated time between user actions (Mean Time Between Actions, MTBA) extends unrealistically, invalidating the simulation’s realism.
 Therefore, the ability of the Llama Agent to maintain session context and adapt its next action dynamically, using tools and feeding the response back into its context window, produces a far more realistic and insightful load profile than static scripts.

 If an agent encounters an error, such as a 401 Unauthorized response during the login attempt, a traditional script either fails or retries blindly.
 A Llama Agent, however, can dynamically decide to log the specific failure with context, attempt an alternate sequence (e.g., registration), or query a tool for help before proceeding, thereby producing a richer, more accurate stress test that mimics sophisticated attack or usage patterns.3